Datasheet Uploads

 Inverter Derates

-If you have an inverter that needs to be simulated with a derate, please provide an OND file with your needed specifications and our team will be happy to add the custom component to your private library.
-Note we are unable to edit the OND file for you so the derate will need to already be present.
-More info on OND files can be found below.
+If a derated inverter needs to be simulated, please provide an OND file with the needed specifications and our team will add the custom component to your private library.
+Note we are unable to edit the OND file, so the derate will need to already be present.

 PAN / OND File Uploads